beowulfey/pylinnaeo/README.md

 python3 -c 'import linnaeo; linnaeo.main()
 ```

+Note that if you want to use the DSSP feature, you'll also have to build and install a DSSP binary to your PATH!
+Unfortunately I don't think DSSP is included in Homebrew anymore.
+However, the binaries I uploaded should have a working binary and don't need anything externally.

 ###### Linux
 Instructions are similar.
 You can try using the prebuilt wheel I have in the INSTALL folder, but they seem to have issues with compilation (the Python 3.8 version works better, so try using a venv with Py3.8).
 I haven't debugged this but it stopped working after I updated to Ubuntu 20.04.
 You can try yourself with your own compiled version of clustalo -- I'll try and update this soon with more information.